 It may be challenging to spot OLD early, as people with this disorder would be affectionate and protective.
 They will be there for you every time, and will also make you feel like the most important person in the world.
 But soon, all emotions are experienced in extremes, which becomes detrimental for the relationship.
 Here are a few signs, which indicate that their love and attention is actually an unhealthy obsession.

 It is ok if your beloved is sometimes jealous when you talk to your beautiful colleague or your handsome gym coach.
 But a person with OLD would have extreme jealousy.
 They would get anxious and paranoid if they spot you engaging in a casual conversation, even with your mailman or a passerby.
+They would be extremely jealous of anything that takes time and attention away from them, or anything that they feel has the potential to take time and attention away from them.

 2. Unhealthy addiction

 Poets describe love as a drug, but people with OLD would show it practically.
 They are so addicted to their loved ones that they cannot do anything without them.
 They will constantly call and beg them not to leave.
 In some extreme cases, they might even lock-up people out of fear of losing them.
+They will show patterns of addiction, namely feel buoyed and ecstatic when in the presence of their loved one, and “crash” or show extreme stress and depression when they are apart.

 3. Need for control

 People with OLD would want things to go their way.
 Also, they would not want their loved ones to think on their own due to the fear that they would leave.
 If your loved one has OLD, then they would want you to sit, stand and eat as they please.
 They would want to run your life according to their terms.
+Their demands will become, over time, more detailed and rigid.
+Demands, over time, will feel more controlling and unreasonable.

 One of the characteristics of OLD is low self-esteem.
 Though these people pretend to be invincible and capable of doing anything, deep down, they would be extremely insecure.
 They will be in constant fear that their partner will leave them.
 They would also try to dominate and demean their partners to exert their superiority.
+They may sabotage or undermine their partner’s achievements as these would be threatening to their already low self-esteem.

 If your beloved behaves as if they own you, then they could be having OLD.
 They act as if you cannot have a life sans their presence.
 They also want to know too much about your life, be it present or past.
 They dig into your social media accounts and ask you questions about your long lost ex.
 They may even call you often to know every minute detail about your life, while some might resort to stalking.